CDCgov/prime-reportstream/prime-router/docs/observability/local-dev-setup.md

     3. I suggested this one: http://localhost:7071/api/waters/report/1/history
     4. Wait about 10 minutes and ensure data is flowing into the appinsights portal.
 You should be able to see basic statistics around the requests.

+## Troubleshooting

+- If some logs from your computer are flowing to pdhtest-appinsights, but are not the ReportStream defined custom events listed above, this means your connection string is configured properly but there is an issue with your jar.
+- If none of the above defined custom events from your computer are ending up in pdhtest-appinsights, but you do see additional logging locally, then your connection string is incorrectly setup.
+  - Example of what the logs will look like when the jar is working:
+  - `{"mdc":{"span_id":"bc4881697f596148","trace_flags":"01","trace_id":"7fc97db1ef3ec27336ee70472e7989b7"}`

 ## Extra Resources